-This Healthy and Simple Carrot Salad is so good!
+This Fresh and Crunchy Carrot Salad is so good!
 It is light and oh-so-tasty.
 I really don't care for the traditional carrot salad, the mayo is just too much for me!
 This is a spin-off, and you are going to love it!

 What Makes This Salad So Good?